-The project has found a new, more cost-effective method of producing composite parts, replacing the traditional autoclave “curing” process with an intelligent and tailored heating tool.
-The process could dramatically cut operating expenses and reduce cycle times by 40%.
+The project – involving Spirit AeroSystems working with the University of Strathclyde, and supported by CENSIS – found a new, more cost-effective method of producing composite parts, replacing the traditional autoclave ‘curing’ process with an intelligent and tailored heating tool.

-Not only has the initiative created a unique curing process, it has also developed an entirely new capability in the UK for a number of supply chains.
-Depending on a component’s geometry, the project could reduce operating costs by as much as 50%, through reduced CAPEX, factory space and energy consumption, while cutting cycle times by up to 40%.
+Not only did the initiative created a unique curing process, it developed an entirely new capability in the UK for a number of supply chains.
+Depending on a component’s geometry, the project could reduce operating costs by as much as 50 percent, through reduced CAPEX, factory space and energy consumption, while cutting cycle times by up to 40 percent.

 Stevie Brown, Lead Engineer at Spirit’s Advanced Technology Centre in Prestwick, said “Instead of curing components at a standard temperature for hours at a time, we can now tailor the cycle time to match individual part geometries.
 The autoclave has been a bottleneck in manufacturing lines, and removing it will reduce cycle times for components, cut production costs and decrease energy consumption.”

 Christos Tachtatzis, from the University of Strathclyde’s Department of Electronic and Electrical Engineering, commented: “This initiative is about bringing engineering solutions to industrial challenges: tracking of the progression of the curing process during the manufacture of high-value components is a big gap in manufacturers’ knowledge.”